yatish27/linkedin-scraper/README.md

     ]

-The gem also comes with a binary and can be used from teh command line to get a json response of the scraped data.
+The gem also comes with a binary and can be used from the command line to get a json response of the scraped data.
 It takes the url as the first argument.

     linkedin-scraper http://www.linkedin.com/in/jeffweiner08